PratikDev/prompt-me/README.md

 #### Appwrite is showing TS error in `apppwrite/apppwrite.config.ts`

 it's a [bug](https://github.com/appwrite/sdk-for-web/issues/54) in `Appwrite-v11.0.0`.
-Check [this answer](https://github.com/appwrite/sdk-for-web/issues/54#issuecomment-1537470706) to solve the error
+Follow [this answer](https://github.com/appwrite/sdk-for-web/issues/54#issuecomment-1537470706) to solve the error, until they add it in the new update